-Step 4 Schedule purge at the mv1.world materialized view site.
+Step 4 Schedule purge at the mv1.example.com materialized view site.

-In order to keep the size of the deferred transaction queue in check, you should purge successfully completed deferred transactions.
+To keep the size of the deferred transaction queue in check, purge successfully completed deferred transactions.
 The SCHEDULE\PURGE procedure automates the purge process for you.
 If your materialized view site only contains "read-only" materialized views, then you do not need to execute this procedure.